Skip to main content

 Databases Without Collection Support

-MariaDB/MySQL, SQL Server (outside of table types), and DB2 don't have native array types.
+MariaDB/MySQL, SQL Server (outside of table types), DB2, and SQLite don't have native array types.
 Alternatives:

 • JSON arrays - Flexible but less type-safe